keboola/app-snowflake-dwh-manager/README.md

 }
 ```

-`email`: email address that will be used to log in to the snowflake account
+`email`: email address that will be used to create a login for the Snowflake user
 `business_schemas`: array of schema names to be assigned to the new user as read-only
 `disabled`: user is not be able to log in while their account is disabled